AWSClassroom-com/kiro_on_aws/labs/lab3/README.md

 ```

 Save.
 The Run Command hook fires Biome silently.
 Reopen the file (or watch the editor refresh) — the line is reformatted to clean spacing and proper quotes.

-> Why two action types side-by-side?
-You'll feel the difference.
-The security hook takes 3-5 seconds and produces a chat message.
-The format hook is instant and produces no output unless something fails.
-The slide called these "complementary"; this is what that means in practice.
-Reach for Run Command when the answer is unambiguous; reach for Ask Kiro when context matters.

 Both hook files now live under `.kiro/hooks/` and travel with the repo.
 A teammate who clones the project gets both hooks running automatically — no setup.